anmalik82/MGS/README.md

 #### Technical Information
 This project has been completed by using the following tecnologies:
-HTML5, CSS3, Bootstrap4, JavaScript, jQuery, Typed.js, Particles.js, Animate.css, Google fonts, Font awesome.
+HTML5, CSS3, Bootstrap4, JavaScript, jQuery, Typed.js, Particles.js, Animate.css, Google Fonts, Google Maps, Font Awesome.

-#### Describe the functionality of the project?
+#### Describe the features and functionality of the project?
+This project has been divided into five sections like Home, Experiences, Countries, Us, Contact pages.
+This project is a single page website which is built according to clients demands and needs.

+###### Home
+In this section, bootsrtap carousel has been used to show some pictures of universities by adding some text with typed.js.
+Furthermore, a buttom ( Contact Us) is built to develop interectivity with users. lastly, bootstrap cards have been used to provide general information about company by adding toggle buttons.

+###### Experiences
+In this part, bootsrtap cards have been used to show students pictures and experiences about international education by adding some buttons for interactivity.

+###### Countries
+This section is pretty special because Netherlands flag has been added and animated with particles.js.
+Furthermore, bootstrap modal has been used to show text by adding a big button.

+###### US
+In this section, company video is placed for users information and gave them a clear picture of international education.
+Afterthat, testimonials section has been added with the pictures of professors and educational professionals.
+Bootstrap carousel has been used in this section for testimonials.

+###### Contact
+In the last section of this project, contact foam and google maps have been placed for users interactivity and conveience.
+Bootsrtap has been used to buid contact foam and google maps has been placed with the help of google maps API key.

 #### Explain deployment and testing of this project?
+This project has been tested on many different screen sizes from mobile devices to desktop devices.
+This website is working absolutely fine on every device and screen sizes.
+In a nutshell, final version of this project has been deployed on GitHub-pages and Git and GitHub used for version control.

 #### Acknowledgments and Special Thanks
 In the process of project building, I got great assistance from stackoverflow, W3Schools, MDN and Bootstrapious.
+I would like to pay my thanks to all my tutors and mentor for thier great support and valuable assistance.